ember-cli/rfcs/active/0000-amd-factory.md

 # Detailed design

-Libraries that are added to the global scope, require another wrapper to conform to the AMD module loader syntax.
-This wrapper should be fixes missing import and export statements.
+Libraries that are added to the global scope or have missing dependencies, require another wrapper to conform to the AMD module loader syntax.
+This wrapper should fix missing import and export statements.

 ## The wrapper
 A wrapper might look as follows.